shpml/fundamentals/09_chapter/02_lesson.md

 ![Flow Chart for `If` Statement](../assets/chapter4/flow_chart_if.png)
 <br>

-As you can see, a person making their way through this diagram would need to make a decision; depending on whether or not our condition is truthy, they would either enter the block of code or skip it over entirely.
+As you can see, a person making their way through this diagram would need to make a decision; depending on whether or not our condition is 'truthy', they would either enter the block of code or skip it over entirely.

 `if` can actually be modified in several ways to change its behavior.
 For instance, adding an `else if` to our `if` statement allows us to specify a second condition to test; however, *this second condition will only be tested if the first condition fails*.